brotatotes/bht-automation/bht gen 3/Luke/Chapter 6/Luke 6 35 bht.md

 # Luke 6:35 Commentary Help Text

 ## BHT:
-As children of the Most High, we are called to imitate God's kindness and generosity.
-Jesus teaches us to lend without expecting anything in return, refusing no one, doing good without anxiety, and considering nothing as lost when we help others.
-He encourages us to be kind to the unkind and wicked, echoing God's own kindness.
-As sons of God, we are reminded to never despair or give up in helping even the apparently hopeless cases, as God is kind to the unthankful and evil.
+As children of the Most High, we are called to imitate God's kindness by doing good and lending without expecting anything in return.
+By helping the apparently hopeless cases, we refuse no one and do not worry about the outcome.
+We are to consider nothing as lost and imitate God's kindness, for He is kind to the unthankful and evil.
+Our acts of love should extend beyond our friends and reach our enemies, emulating God's boundless compassion.

 ## Choicest Commentary Quotes:
 ### Henry Alford: